IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

-# How to start the AIP application?
+# How to start the AIP application

 This sections provides a quick guide to start the AIP application.
 It enables you to run the complete AIP system and engineer your extended application.